rhdtownsend/msg/docs/source/user-guide/python-walkthrough.rst

    V = -2.5*np.log10(F_V)

    print(f'V={V}, U-B={U-B}, B-V={B-V}')

-Reassuringly, the resulting values are within 10 mmag of Sirius' apparent magnitude and color!
+Reassuringly, the resulting values are within 10 mmag of Sirius' apparent magnitude and color (again, as given by the Wikipedia entry).

 .. rubric:: Footnotes